Lady Macbeth of the Mtsensk District (novella): Plot summary

-The Ismailov family is introduced: Boris, the father of Zinovy, the husband of Katerina for the past five years.
+The Ismailov family is introduced: Boris, the father of Zinovy, the husband of Katarina Lvovna for the past five years.
 Boris and Zinovy are merchants, ruling an estate with many serfs.
-Katerina is bored in their empty home, and tired of Boris' constant orders and scolding of her for not producing any children.
+Katerina is bored in their empty home, and tired of Boris' constant orders and being scolded for not producing any children.
 She would actually welcome a child, and Zinovy's previous wife of twenty years fared no better.